Raw (WWE brand): Second split (2016–present)

 On May 25, 2016, it was announced that WWE would be reintroducing the brand split in July, with distinctive rosters for both Raw and SmackDown.
 On the July 11 episode of Raw, Vince McMahon named Stephanie McMahon the Commissioner of Raw.
 The draft took place on the live premiere of SmackDown on July 19, with the General Managers of the respective brands hand-picking the wrestlers for their brands.
 Raw's Commissioner Stephanie McMahon and General Manager Mick Foley created a new championship—the WWE Universal Championship.
 This championship would be exclusive to the Raw brand, as the WWE World Championship had become exclusive to the SmackDown brand.
 Clash of Champions was scheduled as the reintroduction of the cruiserweight division and the first Raw-exclusive pay-per-view since January 2007, whereas Elimination Chamber was scheduled as the final Raw-exclusive pay-per-view two years later.
 Subsequently, this saw all upcoming pay-per-views interbranded after WrestleMania 34.

+Beginning in December 2021, talents from Raw begin to appear on NXT.
+Dave Meltzer of the Wrestling Observer Radio reported that a Raw-NXT crossover between their talents as a way to help boost NXT 2.0 ratings as both shows air on the USA Network.

 After SmackDown moved to Fox in October 2019, Raw lost its status as the main "A" Show.

-Beginning in December 2021, talents from Raw begin to appear on NXT 2.0.
-Dave Meltzer of the Wrestling Observer Radio reported that a Raw-NXT crossover between their talents as a way to help boost NXT 2.0 ratings as both shows air on the USA Network.
+When Raw moved to Netflix in January 2025, this brand regained its "A" Show status and Raw became the home of WWE's top stars such as Roman Reigns, CM Punk, Seth Rollins, The Usos (Jimmy and Jey), Rhea Ripley and Gunther.